 Asking for things is easy, right?
 “I want a chocolate chip cookie, please.”
 “I’d like those shoes in a size seven.”
 “I’ll have another ginger Mai Tai.”
 If you think about it, we ask for (and receive) our chosen desires all day, every day.
 But asking for what you want in the bedroom can be tongue-tying, embarrassing, or out of your realm of experience.
 Women are often taught (or expected) to accept what’s offered between the sheets.
 But you don’t have to.
-Here’s some tips to take control and ask for what you want in bed.
+Here are some of our favorite tips to take control and ask for what you want in bed.

 There’s a time and a place for everything, so they say.
 Asking for a change in bed can be a bit tricky.
 You don’t want to imply that your sex life is not all that and a bag of dildos.
 You want to enhance what’s already there.
 So choose wisely.
 Don’t shout out in the throes of passion, “I didn’t get enough oral!”
 Don’t bark out while he’s doing you doggy-style, “Enough of this position, I want to ride you like a cowgirl!”
 Sit him down ahead of time, pour some bubbly, lower the lights, and tell him you have a secret.
 Tell him that you love your current bedroom games, but you want to add to the menu.

 2. Be Bold